spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 ---
 sidebar_position: 7
-description: Ignite CLI docs.
+description: Spellshape CLI docs.
 ---

 # CLI Reference

-Documentation for Ignite CLI.
+Documentation for Spellshape CLI.
-## ignite
+## spellshape

-Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain
+Spellshape CLI offers everything you need to scaffold, test, build, and launch your blockchain

 **Synopsis**

-Ignite CLI is a tool for creating sovereign blockchains built with Cosmos SDK, the world’s most popular modular blockchain framework.
-Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain.
+Spellshape CLI is a tool for creating sovereign blockchains built with Cosmos SDK, the world’s most popular modular blockchain framework.
+Spellshape CLI offers everything you need to scaffold, test, build, and launch your blockchain.

 To get started, create a blockchain:

-ignite scaffold chain github.com/username/mars
+spellshape scaffold chain github.com/username/mars

 **Options**

 ```
-  -h, --help   help for ignite
+  -h, --help   help for spellshape
 ```

 **SEE ALSO**

-* [ignite account](#ignite-account)	 - Commands for managing Ignite accounts
+* [spellshape account](#spellshape-account)	 - Commands for managing Spellshape accounts
-* [ignite chain](#ignite-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
+* [spellshape chain](#spellshape-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
-* [ignite completion](#ignite-completion)	 - Generate the autocompletion script for the specified shell
+* [spellshape completion](#spellshape-completion)	 - Generate the autocompletion script for the specified shell
-* [ignite docs](#ignite-docs)	 - Show Ignite CLI docs
+* [spellshape docs](#spellshape-docs)	 - Show Spellshape CLI docs
-* [ignite generate](#ignite-generate)	 - Generate clients, API docs from source code
+* [spellshape generate](#spellshape-generate)	 - Generate clients, API docs from source code
-* [ignite network](#ignite-network)	 - Launch a blockchain in production
+* [spellshape network](#spellshape-network)	 - Launch a blockchain in production
-* [ignite node](#ignite-node)	 - Make calls to a live blockchain node
+* [spellshape node](#spellshape-node)	 - Make calls to a live blockchain node
-* [ignite relayer](#ignite-relayer)	 - Connect blockchains by using IBC protocol
+* [spellshape relayer](#spellshape-relayer)	 - Connect blockchains by using IBC protocol
-* [ignite scaffold](#ignite-scaffold)	 - Scaffold a new blockchain, module, message, query, and more
+* [spellshape scaffold](#spellshape-scaffold)	 - Scaffold a new blockchain, module, message, query, and more
-* [ignite tools](#ignite-tools)	 - Tools for advanced users
+* [spellshape tools](#spellshape-tools)	 - Tools for advanced users
-* [ignite version](#ignite-version)	 - Print the current build information
+* [spellshape version](#spellshape-version)	 - Print the current build information

-## ignite account
+## spellshape account

-Commands for managing Ignite accounts
+Commands for managing Spellshape accounts

 **Synopsis**

-Commands for managing Ignite accounts.
-An Ignite account is a private/public keypair stored in a keyring.
-Currently Ignite accounts are used when interacting with Ignite relayer commands.
+Commands for managing Spellshape accounts.
+An Spellshape account is a private/public keypair stored in a keyring.
+Currently Spellshape accounts are used when interacting with Spellshape relayer commands.

-Note: Ignite account commands are not for managing your chain's keys and accounts.
+Note: Spellshape account commands are not for managing your chain's keys and accounts.
 Use you chain's binary to manage accounts from "config.yml".
 For example, if your blockchain is called "mychain", use "mychaind keys" to manage keys for the chain.